wishihab/WeDefend-Android/README.md

 - Tutorial : Coming Soon
 - This app may not work on Android P, because /proc/net netstat tcp udp protected [THN](https://thehackernews.com/2018/05/android-p-network-activity.html) (but you can install terminal and using byyourself)
 - [License](https://github.com/wishihab/WiDefend-Android/blob/master/LICENSE)
+- This app is open-source feel free to fork, improve, and use.
+You can submit pull requests!

 ## System Req